elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### Explain how the getComputedStyle method interacts with property names.
+### Explain how the getComputedStyle method interacts with property names?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We should always ask for the exact (full property name) property that we want, like paddingLeft or marginTop or borderTopWidth.
-Otherwise the correct result is not guaranteed.
+Otherwise, the correct result is not guaranteed.
     </div><br /><br />

 :::note